micromdm/scep/README.md

 # Client Usage

 ```
 Usage of scepclient:
+  -ca-fingerprint string
+    	md5 fingerprint of CA certificate for NDES server.
   -certificate string
     	certificate path, if there is no key, scepclient will create one
   -challenge string